yandouziyassine/Assignment2-SEG2105-RETRIEVED-FINAL/README.md

 1. Click on 'run' on the top navigation bar
 2. click on run configuration
 3. click on EchoServer
-   -DEFAULT_PORT is setup to 5555
+   - DEFAULT_PORT is setup to 5555
    - To change the default port, click on arguments and add the wanted port (Port number NEEDS to be an integer)
    - click on run
    - Open server console in Window/Show View/Console (or Alt+Shift+Q, C)